SysKitTeam/docs-point/governance-and-automation/provisioning/templates.md

 * **Description (2)** – describe in short when to use this template; end-users will see it when requesting a new workspace using a list of templates
 * **Microsoft template ID (3)** – this property is used to predefine apps, channels, and tabs that should be created for new workspaces that use this Syskit Point template.
   * If you leave this property empty, default apps or channels will not be created; it will be a blank MS team.
-  *   SysKit Point integrates with team templates you have created in the **Microsoft 365 Teams admin center**.
-When you enter a team template ID, SysKit Point will create apps, tabs, and channels you defined there.
+  *   Syskit Point integrates with team templates you have created in the **Microsoft 365 Teams admin center**.
+When you enter a team template ID, Syskit Point will create apps, tabs, and channels you defined there.

-      To review currently available templates in your M365 tenant and use them in SysKit Point:
+      To review currently available templates in your M365 tenant and use them in Syskit Point:

       1. Navigate to the Microsoft Teams [admin center](https://admin.teams.microsoft.com/)
       2. Under the tab Teams, select **Team templates**
       3. Click the name of the template to review apps and channels they include
-      4. Copy the Template ID and paste into the SysKit wizard
+      4. Copy the Template ID and paste into the Syskit wizard

       To create a brand-new Teams template in the admin center, follow the [Microsoft guide](https://docs.microsoft.com/en-us/microsoftteams/create-a-team-template).
 * **Privacy (4)** – set if workspaces created using this template will be public or private.
 You can leave this decision to your end-users as well.